SobranDM/foundryvtt-wwn/README.md

 * Roll Morale and Instinct checks with two clicks
     * Link Instinct tables from the Compendium to each NPC sheet, so the appropriate table is only a click away
 ## TODO
-* Toggle to add Skill value to damage/Shock
 * Add highest Dex mod when using Group Initiative
 * Add tab for tracking Projects and the expenditure of Renown
 ## License